dougrathbone/time-sherpa/docs/project-todo.md

 - Added comprehensive test coverage for all error handling utilities
 - Fixed various test issues related to mocking axios and window.location
 - **Fixed all failing tests** by properly mocking the `withRetry` function in the test environment
+- **Fixed Settings page crash** by improving the `shouldRetry` logic to check for axios errors
+- **Added Settings page tests** with 10 comprehensive test cases covering all functionality
+- **Wrapped Settings route with ErrorBoundary** for additional protection

 ### Technical Notes on Error Handling Implementation
 - **ErrorBoundary**: Wraps the entire app to catch unhandled React errors